As long as first impressions matter, website design will matter.

 The other side argues that you should make sure the site is well-polished, on-brand, and memorably differentiated before you spend a dime driving traffic to it.

 This is the color outside of the lines gang.
-Every site is a blank canvas, with masterpiece potential.
+Every website design is a blank canvas, with masterpiece potential.
 As a traditionally trained advertising guy, I side with them.

 As “creatives” we’re trained to come up with attention-getting ideas and to polish every last detail before we deliver the work to a client.
 This mentality of craftsmanship applies directly to web design for several reasons: